 Brent Oil Index June 2014 to September 2018 - Chart by ShareFriend Pro

 Wall StreetThe correction on the S&P500 took six months and has now come to an end.
 The index is now above its all-time record high made on 26th January 2018.
 We are expecting it to continue to move up strongly.
 It is the technology stocks that have been driving Wall Street and have expedited its recovery from this correction.
 They are the so-called FANGs (Facebook, Amazon, Netflix and Google) and similar companies worldwide.
 These companies are traditionally listed on the Nasdaq in America and that index has been moving up strongly since the start of this great bull market in March of 2009.
 Consider the chart:

+Nasdaq Composite Index September 2013 to September 2018 - Chart by ShareFriend ProAnother major factor behind the S&P’s recent climb to new highs, is a shift in international sentiment back to “risk-on”.
+Of course, this has impacted on South African investors and the JSE through our massive tech share, Naspers, which owns 31% of the Hong-Kong listed tech giant Tencent.
+Since Naspers accounts for roughly 20% of the JSE, it directly impacts on our overall index (J203).
+We have been saying for a while that Naspers at around R3260 per share is a good buy because its true value is closer to R5000.
+So we said that this correction, which is now over, represented a buying opportunity.
 One of the best ways to evaluate the progress of the US economy is to look at the quarterly results for Berkshire Hathaway – Warren Buffett’s company.
 In the second quarter operating profit was up 67% on the previous comparable quarter to $6.9bn.
 This is partly because the effective tax rate in the US has been reduced from 29% to 20% - but almost all of Berkshire’s 90 American businesses, in everything from chemicals and insurance to food and railroads, have performed exceptionally well.
 The company is conservative and currently has approximately $111bn in cash in the bank.
 Buffett is now 87 years old but shows no signs of retiring.
 The point is that this economic boom which is taking place in America will, sooner or later, impact on South Africa irrespective of the machinations of our politicians.

-The rand has broken out of the long-term channel which it has been in since Pravin Gordhan was appointed as Minister of Finance in January 2016.
+The RandThe rand has broken out of the long-term channel which it has been in since Pravin Gordhan was appointed as Minister of Finance in January 2016.
 Consider the chart:

 Rand Dollar Exchange July 2015 to September 2018 - Chart by ShareFriend ProThe sudden weakness in the rand was initially caused by the collapse of the Turkish lira, which has fallen by 70% since the start of 2018.
 This, combined with Trump’s decision to re-apply sanctions on Russia, temporarily shifted international investment sentiment from “risk-on” to “risk-off” – which meant that investors were moving money out of emerging markets, including South Africa, and into safe investments like the US 10-year treasury bill.
 The rand did relatively well in the face of this, weakening less than other emerging market currencies, coming off only 14% so far this year – and the Reserve Bank has not considered supporting it with an interest rate hike as has been done massively in Argentina and to a lesser extent in Indonesia.
 For emerging markets, Trump's bullying has now become a factor which needs to be considered, especially when he is opposed by a defiant leader like the Turkish President Erdogan.
 South Africa’s vulnerability has been increased by

 - The ANC’s statement that the constitution will be changed to allow for expropriation without compensation,